networknt/light-doc/content/en/architecture/client-discovery.md

 slug: ""
 toc: false
 draft: false
+reviewed: true
 ---

 Here is an article that discusses the [discovery patterns](https://www.javacodegeeks.com/2016/11/microservices-series-quick-look-service-discovery-patterns.html).
-You can learn what is the client-side vs server-side discovery in the above article.
+You can learn what client-side vs server-side discovery is in the above article.

 ### Who is using client-side discovery